paed01/3inarow-presentation/docs/Step1.md

 server.listen(8080);
 ```

-We use the module `url` to parse the request url since styles tend to use querystring parameters when fetching other styles.
+We added a new module `url`.
+It is used to parse the request url since styles tend to use querystring parameters when fetching other styles.
+The querystrings are ignored.